ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab03.md

       # Code for drawing two rectangles is here

    def drawTriangle(base, height, penColor, fillColor):
-      # Code for drawTriangle is here, indented...
+      # Code for drawTriangle is here

    def drawTwoTriangles():
       # Code to draw two isosceles triangles of different sizes and colors